robconaty/drfrancesca/_posts/2022-09-30-Being me feels like....markdown

 'Sounds frightening,' I said and we continued exploring this theme.

 I asked them to observe what feels like to be frazzled.
-In the following session they brought this animation they created.
+In the following session they brought a beautiful animation they had created (shown here).

 We are now working on building a cohesive sense of self with the use of the mirror (find out how <a href="https://drfrancesca.co.uk/2020/05/25/Try-mirror-therapy.html">Mindful Interbeing Mirror Therapy</a> could benefit you. ).